-Employee engagement models provide nice tools to assess and pidgeon-hole employees in categories.
-The most praised category is the engaged employees’ for engaged people find satisfaction and the organization their best performers.
-Engaged employees contribute more to the organization’s goals than less engaged employees.
+Employee engagement models provide nice tools to assess and pigeonhole employees into categories.
+The most praised category is the engaged employees’ for engaged people finding satisfaction and the organization their best performers.
+The models and studies state that engaged employees contribute more to the organization’s goals than lesser engaged employees.

-The case is about a manager who works hard, has success, is loved by team and seemingly dedicated to the company.
-Within the organization, he is often taken as an example to follow.
+The case I am thinking about is a manager who works hard, has success, is loved by team and seemingly dedicated to the company.
+Within the organization, he is often praised as an example to follow.